marmelab/ArchitectureTree/README.md

-# Marmelab ArchitectureViz
+# Marmelab ArchitectureTree

-ArchitectureViz is a single page application to expose your system architecture into a nice vizialisation graph.
+ArchitectureTree is a single page application to expose your system architecture into a nice vizialisation graph.

 We generally use a client software to draw our system architecture schema, like Microsoft Visio &copy; for example.
 But often, only one member of the team has this software installed on his machine and the schema use a specific file format and there is no standard way to draw the schema.
 It become very hard to maintain during the software evolutions.

-ArchitectureViz give you the possibility to maintain a JSON description file, using standard structure and informations.
+ArchitectureTree give you the possibility to maintain a JSON description file, using standard structure and informations.
 It's simple to edit, using the user interface or by direct updating the json description file.

 Made with D3.js and AngularJS.